coursweb/crea/bases-brainwriting.md

 #### 6-3-5 Brainwriting

-Une méthode présentée dans un [article wikipédia](https://en.wikipedia.org/wiki/6-3-5_Brainwriting), attribuée à Bernd Rohrbach.
+Une méthode présentée dans un [article wikipédia](https://en.wikipedia.org/wiki/6-3-5_Brainwriting).

-"In brief, it consists of 6 participants supervised by a moderator who are required to write down 3 ideas on a specific worksheet within 5 minutes; this is also the etymology of the methodology's name.
-The outcome after 6 rounds, during which participants swap their worksheets passing them on to the team member sitting at their right, is 108 ideas generated in 30 minutes."
+"In brief, it consists of **6 participants** supervised by a moderator who are required to write down **3 ideas** on a specific worksheet within **5 minutes**; this is also the etymology of the methodology's name.
+The outcome after 6 rounds, during which participants swap their worksheets passing them on to the team member sitting at their right, is **108 ideas** generated in **30 minutes**."

 - Once the topic of the session is narrowed down to a problem statement, this is announced and written on top of the *Idea Form*.
 This is a worksheet that has to be handed out to each participant and consists of a grid where the heading of the columns are *Idea 1*, *Idea 2* and *Idea 3* and the rows identify the name of who has contributed to that particular suggestion.
 - Participants are given **5 minutes** to complete the first row and write down the first ideas, working in silence.
 These may be expressed in any graphical form: written, drawn, through a symbol, or however the author prefers.
 - The sheet is passed on to the next participant on the right.
 Now the process is repeated and each participant is free to get inspired from the idea he reads on the sheet written by his neighbour and contribute to them by integrating or completing them, or decide to ignore them and start a new one from scratch.
 - The process goes on until the worksheet is completely filled in, but if the supervisor deems it necessary, the time for each round may be extended to a maximum of 10 minutes.
-- The conclusion of the brainstorming session is a preliminary screening of the ideas that have been gathered, where exact duplicates are deleted, and a team evaluation takes place, perhaps using the Nominal Group Technique or Prioritization matrix, to select 1 to 3 ideas the group can focus on.
+- The conclusion of the brainstorming session is a preliminary screening of the ideas that have been gathered, where exact duplicates are deleted, and a team evaluation takes place, perhaps using the *Nominal Group Technique* or *Prioritization matrix*, to select 1 to 3 ideas the group can focus on.

 #### Mixed Sessions